sgshulman/DGEM/README.md

 Is a list of sources with 4 parameters:
 - x, y, z &mdash; source coordinates
 - l &mdash; source luminosity
+- r &mdash; optional star radius in AU.
+The default value is 0.
+When r > 0 the star is modelled as a sphere source, otherwise as a point source.

 ```yaml
 "stars": [